sgl-project/sglang/docs/en/hyperparameter_tuning.md

 You can also try to decrease `--mem-fraction-static`, which reduces the memory usage of the KV cache memory pool and helps both prefill and decoding.

 ### Try advanced options
 - To enable the experimental overlapped scheduler, add `--enable-overlap-scheduler`.
 It overlaps CPU scheduler with GPU computation and can accelerate almost all workloads.
+This does not work for constrained decoding currenly.
 - To enable torch.compile acceleration, add `--enable-torch-compile`.
 It accelerates small models on small batch sizes.
 This does not work for FP8 currenly.

 ### (Minor) Tune `--schedule-policy`